 Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

-We bring you an overview of Java versions, a comparison of the Java JDK, SE and LTS releases, and a summary of the most important changes in the latest versions – including Java 24, which once again pushes the boundaries of the language one step further.
-You’ll get a clear picture of what the main differences between the versions are, what the new features bring, and what to look out for when migrating.
+We bring you an overview of Java versions, a comparison of Java JDK, SE and LTS releases, as well as a summary of the most important changes in the latest versions – including Java 24, which once again pushes the boundaries of the language a step further.
+This way, you will gain a clear picture of the main differences between the versions, what new features they bring, and what to watch out for during migration.

 Java JDK version